igneus/Editio-Sti-Wolfgangi/PropriumPragense/README.markdown

-# Proprium Antiphonalis Provinciae Pragensis #
+# Proprium Provinciae Pragensis ad Antiphonale Romanum #

 Office chants for the proper feasts of the church province of Prague (Czech Republic) according to manuscripts available online